nacrossweb/ios_permissions_example/README.md

 ## Types of access

-There are two levels of access you can request it is important to choose the one appropriate to your app and users expectations as this will likely impact whether or not they will allow your app access at all.
+There are two levels of access you can request.
+It is important to choose the one appropriate to your app and users expectations as this will likely impact whether or not they will allow your app access at all.

 ## Requesting access to a users location